muldjord/skyscraper/docs/CONFIGINI.md

 *Allowed in section(s): `[main]`, `[<PLATFORM>]`, `[<SCRAPING MODULE>]`*

 #### cacheScreenshots="true"
 Enables/disables the caching of the resource type `screenshot` when scraping with any module.
-If you never use covers in your artwork configuration, setting this to `"false"` can save you some space.
+If you never use screenshots in your artwork configuration, setting this to `"false"` can save you some space.

 *Allowed in section(s): `[main]`, `[<PLATFORM>]`, `[<SCRAPING MODULE>]`*

 #### cacheWheels="true"
 Enables/disables the caching of the resource type `wheel` when scraping with any module.
-If you never use covers in your artwork configuration, setting this to `"false"` can save you some space.
+If you never use wheels in your artwork configuration, setting this to `"false"` can save you some space.

 *Allowed in section(s): `[main]`, `[<PLATFORM>]`, `[<SCRAPING MODULE>]`*

 #### cacheMarquees="true"
 Enables/disables the caching of the resource type `marquee` when scraping with any module.
-If you never use covers in your artwork configuration, setting this to `"false"` can save you some space.
+If you never use marquees in your artwork configuration, setting this to `"false"` can save you some space.

 *Allowed in section(s): `[main]`, `[<PLATFORM>]`, `[<SCRAPING MODULE>]`*